-Unfortunately, your baby's usual nappy won't be suitable in the water, as it will soak up all the water and weight your youngster down - not ideal!
+Unfortunately, your baby's usual nappy won't be suitable in the water - it will soak up all the water and weigh your youngster down.
+Not ideal!

 Specific swimming nappies are designed to combat these problems with a snug waistband and close-fitting legs with the aim of containing any little (or er big) accidents.
 While you can buy reusable swim nappies and pants which are a brilliant eco-friendly option, you can also buy disposable swim nappies which are undoubtedly very convenient for busy mums.
 Just like normal disposable nappies, they come in big packs and each one is thrown in the bin after use.